Veganbaking.net Vegan Baking Recipes Vegan Cake Decorating Recipes Vegan Frosting Recipes Rich Vegan Maple Frosting

 ¼ teaspoon salt

-or store bought shortening (1 stick, room temperature)
+½ cup (108 grams) Vegan Shortening or store bought shortening (1 stick, room temperature)

 ½ cup (108 grams) Regular Vegan Butter or non-hydrogenated stick margarine (1 stick, not tub margarine, room temperature)

 1) Caramelize your sugar mixtureIn a medium saucepan whisk together the maple syrup, agave syrup and salt.
 Bring the mixture to a boil on high heat, covered, then remove cover and reduce heat to medium and simmer.
 Do not stir the mixture from now on because natural convection currents will do the stirring for you.

 2) Cool the sugar mixtureInsert a candy thermometer and bring the mixture up to 235F (113C).
 Remove it from heat, carefully transfer the mixture to a bowl and place it in the refrigerator for about an hour so it cools to about room temperature.
 At room temperature the mixture should have a thickness similar to molasses.

 3) Beat in the rest of your vegan frosting ingredientsBeat in the shortening and Vegan Butter until fluffy.
 Store frosting in an airtight container in the refrigerator for up to 10 days.
 Make sure the frosting is at or near room temperature for optimum frost-ability.
 This recipe makes about 2 cups of Rich Vegan Maple Frosting, or enough for about one layer of an 8 inch diameter cake.